Miloš Zeman: Presidency (2013–2023)

 On 6 April 2014, in the wake of the annexation of Crimea, Zeman called for strong action to be taken, possibly including sending NATO forces into Ukraine, if Russia tried to annex the eastern part of the country.
 Speaking on a radio show he said that, "The moment Russia decides to widen its territorial expansion to the eastern part of Ukraine, that is where the fun ends.
 There I would plead not only for the strictest EU sanctions, but even for military readiness of the North Atlantic Alliance, like for example NATO forces entering Ukrainian territory."
-The Czech Republic has been a NATO member since 1999, when Zeman was prime minister.
+The Czech Republic joined NATO in 1999, when Zeman was prime minister.
 In the Czech constitutional system it is the government that has the main responsibility for foreign policy, although the president is commander-in-chief of the armed forces.
 The ČSSD government of Bohuslav Sobotka resisted strong EU sanctions against Russia after the annexation, because of the negative economic impact such sanctions would have had on the country.

-In November 2014, while Czechs celebrated the 25th anniversary of the 1989 Velvet Revolution against the Soviet-style communist regime, the festivities turned into an appeal for Zeman to resign.
-Many Czechs believe that Miloš Zeman has betrayed the legacy of Václav Havel who helped Czechoslovakia and then Czech Republic become a champion of human rights.
-Protesters see Zeman as too sympathetic to authoritarian regimes and too close to Russia and China.
-They carried football-style red penalty cards as a warning of ejection to Zeman and pelted eggs at him.
+In November 2014, on the 25th anniversary of the 1989 Velvet Revolution against communist rule, protests took place calling for Zeman's resignation.
+Protesters argued that Zeman had betrayed the legacy of Václav Havel, who helped Czechoslovakia and then Czech Republic become a champion of human rights, by being too sympathetic to authoritarian regimes and too close to Russia and China.
+They carried football-style red penalty cards as a warning of ejection to Zeman and threw eggs at him.

 An opinion poll conducted by the CVVM agency in March 2016 reported that 62% of Czechs trusted President Miloš Zeman, up from 55% in September 2015.
 By December 2016, his approval rating had fallen to 48% following a series of scandals, with around 49% of those surveyed stating that they didn't trust him.

 On 9 March 2017, during a meeting with his supporters, Zeman announced his intention to run again for the presidency, confirming his decision the next day in a press conference.
 He said that he had been persuaded by the support of the people.
 He stated that he did not think he was the favourite in the election, and that he would not run a political campaign, attack his rivals, or participate in debates.
 He also announced that he would participate in a television programme called A week with the President.